 Viasat Internet in Vermont at a Glance

 Viasat delivers satellite internet across all of Vermont, from Burlington, Montpelier, and Rutland to the most remote areas.
-With the newer ViaSat-3 satellite and Unleashed plans offering unlimited data at speeds up to 300 Mbps, Viasat brings reliable broadband to every corner of the state without requiring ground-based infrastructure.
+With the newer ViaSat-3 satellite.
+Unleashed plans offering unlimited data at speeds up to 300 Mbps, Viasat brings reliable broadband to every corner of the state without requiring ground-based infrastructure.

 Viasat Satellite Internet in Vermont

 Burlington has broadband from Comcast and Burlington Telecom, but the Northeast Kingdom and mountain valleys often have no wired options at all.
-With speeds up to 300 Mbps on the Unleashed 300+ plan and no data caps to worry about, Viasat has evolved from a last-resort option into a genuinely competitive broadband choice for rural Vermont households.
-The company's shift toward unlimited data and faster speeds reflects growing demand from remote workers, telehealth patients, and streaming households in the Northeast Kingdom, rural Orange and Windsor counties, and the southern Green Mountains.
+With speeds up to 300 Mbps on the Unleashed 300+ plan.
+No data caps to worry about, Viasat has evolved from a last-resort option into a genuinely competitive broadband choice for rural Vermont households.
+The company's shift toward unlimited data and faster speeds reflects growing demand from remote workers, telehealth patients.
+Streaming households in the Northeast Kingdom, rural Orange and Windsor counties, and the southern Green Mountains.

 Viasat Internet Plans in Vermont